Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Application examples

 Next, we consider a more practical scenario where the marginal distributions of the parameters $K_1$ and $K_2$ are not completely known, but only their first and second order moments are.
-We assume $K_3 = 0.02$ and $D = 5$, and the correlation between the two parameters is assumed to be $\mathrm{corr}(K_1, K_2) \le r$, which is the same as the previous example.
+We assume $K_3 = 0.02$ and $D = 5$, and the correlation between the two parameters is assumed to be $|\mathrm{corr}(K_1, K_2)| \le r$, which is the same as the previous example.
 Thus, the only difference from the previous example is that the parameter distribution $\mathbb{P}_K$ has larger uncertainty in that the marginal distribution is not unique.

 We formulate the same optimization problem as the previous example in Section \ref{partial-example} except that the third and the higher order moments for $K_1$ and $K_2$, {\it i.e.,} $\mathbb{E}[K_1^r]$ and $\mathbb{E}[K_2^r]$ with $r \ge 3$, are set as variables.
-The upper and the lower bounds of the mean copy number computed by the optimization program are plotted in Fig. \ref{Range_Mean_NL}(B).
-The results of the SSA shown in gray are repeated from Fig. \ref{Range_Mean_NL}(A).
-As expected, the gap between the upper and the lower bounds becomes larger than those in Fig. \ref{Range_Mean_NL}(A) since the parameter distribution $\mathbb{P}_K$ has larger uncertainty than the previous example.
+The mathematically valid upper and lower bounds of the mean copy number computed by the optimization program are plotted in Fig. \ref{Range_Mean_NL}(B).
+As expected, the gap between the upper and the lower bounds becomes larger than those in Fig. \ref{Range_Mean_NL}(A) since the parameter distribution $\mathbb{P}_K$ in this example has larger uncertainty than in the previous example.
 It should be noted that the marginal distributions of the parameters are no longer limited to the gamma distributions.
-Since parameterization of such uncertain parameter distributions is not available, it is prohibitively difficult to obtain a reasonable estimation of the bounds by using the sampling based approach such as the SSA \citep{Gillespie1976}.
-The proposed approach, on the other hand, gives mathematically guaranteed bounds, and thus, it is useful for rational engineering and analysis of stochastic chemical reaction systems.
+Since parameterization of such uncertain parameter distributions is not available, it is prohibitively difficult to obtain a reasonable estimation of valid bounds by using the sampling based approach such as the SSA \citep{Gillespie1976}.
+The proposed approach, on the other hand, gives mathematically valid bounds, and thus, it is useful for rational engineering and analysis of stochastic chemical reaction systems.

 {\bf Remark 3.} All optimization problems were solved with SeDuMi 1.3.2 \citep{Sturm1999} on MATLAB 2021a.
 To avoid numerical instability of the solver, the variables were normalized by constants as shown in Appendix \ref{normalization-sec}.